Ensembl/ensembl-cdm-docs/src/docs/metadata.md

 # Metadata

-A feature may have various kinds of metadata associated with it.
+A feature or product may have various kinds of metadata associated with it.
 These pieces of metadata are described by the Metadata data type.

 ## A Metadata item